sethclover/SE317_Lab7/TESTPLAN.md

 ## 1. Introduction

 This document outlines the comprehensive test plan for the Scientific Calculator application, covering both model-level testing and GUI-level testing.
-The calculator is implemented using the MVC design pattern with Java Observer class implementation.
+The calculator is implemented using the MVC design pattern with the Java Swing library.

 ## 2. Model Testing